 The online factor

-Upon its release in 2001, Microsoft was eager to push the fact that the Xbox included a built-in modem allowing for online play.
-For many gamers this was a welcome innovation, and one feature that the other big boy in the room, the PS2, didn’t focus on (at least initially).
-But Xbox didn’t get there first—the Dreamcast included a built-in modem before any of ‘em.
+The very first Xbox console released in 2001.
+Microsoft was eager to push the fact that the Xbox included a built-in modem, allowing for online play.
+For many gamers, this was a welcome innovation.
+And one feature that the other big boy in the room, the PS2, didn’t focus on (at least initially).
+But Xbox didn’t get there first—the Sega DreamCast included a built-in modem before any of ‘em.

-And while this feature represented the nascent stages of online compatibility for home video game consoles, the Dreamcast also managed to do a pretty good job with it.
-Sega was forward-thinking enough to allow users to upgrade the internal modem and, most importantly, it delivered on its promise: allowing gamers to fire up the system and play with folks around the world.
-All one needs to do to see that the Xbox is really Dreamcast 1.5 is to draw a line from that system to the wild popularity of Xbox Live just a few years later.
+While this feature represented the nascent stages of online compatibility.
+For the home video game consoles.
+The Sega DreamCast also managed to do a pretty good job with it.
+Sega was forward-thinking enough to allow users to upgrade the internal modem.
+Sega t delivered on its promise: allowing gamers to fire up the system and play with folks around the world.
+All one needs to do to see that the Xbox is the Sega DreamCast 1.5.
+It is to draw a line from that system to the wild popularity of Xbox Live a few years later.

-When Microsoft announced in August 2015 that the Windows 10 operating system was coming to Xbox One, it created quite a buzz.
-After all, this was the moment Microsoft was finally, after 15 years, combining its two behemoths.
+When Microsoft announced in August 2015 that the Windows 10 was coming to Xbox One.
+This created quite a buzz.
+This was the moment Microsoft was finally, after 15 years, combining its two behemoths.
 But it wasn’t the first time the company had such an idea.
-The forerunner for putting a Windows operating system on a game console first occurred in ’98, before the release of the Dreamcast.
-Sega had informally partnered with Microsoft to allow developers to make games on Sega’s own platform or the Microsoft CE OS.
-To Sega, the notion of gamers being able to play titles both on the Dreamcast console as well as personal computers running Microsoft CE meant less risk that their new console would flop.
+The forerunner for putting a Windows operating system on a game console first occurred in ’98.
+Before the release of the Sega DreamCast.
+Sega had partnered with Microsoft to allow developers to make games.
+On Sega’s own platform or the Microsoft CE OS.
+To Sega, the notion of gamers being able to play titles.
+On either the Sega DreamCast console or personal computers running Microsoft CE.
+Meant less risk that their new console would flop.

-But the majority of developers chose to use Sega’s platform to produce titles, and by the end of Dreamcast’s run it had a paltry 50 or 60 CE-based titles.
-Despite this tactical failure, Microsoft saw the future, and by 2016 they had finally made good on running a slick Windows operating system on a powerful console.
-Just another way the Dreamcast was the forerunner of the Xbox.
+The majority of developers chose to use Sega’s platform to produce titles.
+By the end of Sega DreamCast’s run, it had a paltry 50 or 60 CE-based titles.
+Despite this tactical failure, Microsoft saw the future.
+By 2016 they had finally made good on running a slick Windows operating system on a powerful console.
+In another way, the Sega DreamCast was the forerunner of the Xbox.